newtonne/ansible-role-backup/README.md

   - schedule: "0 3 * * *"
 #   action: create
 ```
 The list of cron time specifications and actions to perform.
-If no action is specified, `borgmatic` will perform all actions, that is, prune, create and check (see [borgmatic readme - a la carte](https://github.com/witten/borgmatic#À-la-carte)).
+If no action is specified, `borgmatic` will perform all actions, that is, prune, create and check (see [borgmatic docs - set up backups](https://torsion.org/borgmatic/docs/how-to/set-up-backups/#backups)).
 If set to blank, no crontab will be configured.

 ```
 backup_cron_path: "{{ backup_borg_path | dirname }}:/usr/bin:/bin"